 These programs and regulations, which have the effect of encouraging the use of RNG as a vehicle fuel, could expire or be repealed or amended for a variety of reasons.
 For example, parties with an interest in gasoline and diesel, electric or other alternative vehicles or vehicle fuels, including lawmakers, regulators, policymakers, environmental or advocacy organizations, producers of alternative vehicles or vehicle fuels, or other powerful groups, may invest significant time and money in efforts to delay, repeal or otherwise negatively influence regulations and programs that promote RNG.
 Many of these parties have substantially greater resources and influence than we have.
 Further, changes in federal, state or local political, social or economic conditions, including a lack of legislative focus on these programs and regulations, could result in their modification, delayed adoption or repeal.
-Any failure to adopt, delay in implementing, expiration, alternative vehicles or alternative vehicles or alternative vehicles or event fuels or alternative vehicles or event fuels or alternative tues of other alternation, delayed adoption or repeal.
-Any failure to adopt, delay in implementing, expiration, alternative fuels or alternative vehicles over RNG, would reduce the market for RNG as a vehicle fuel and harm our operating results, liquidity, and financial condition.
+Any failure to adopt, delay in implementing, expiration, repeal or modification of these programs and regulations, or the adoption of any programs or regulations that encourage the use of other alternative fuels or alternative vehicles over RNG, would reduce the market for RNG as a vehicle fuel and harm our operating results, liquidity, and financial condition.